 18 April 2020

 Screenwriter: Charles B Griffith

-During the Cuban revolution, anti-Castro forces try to remove a bunch of gold to fund an counterrevolutionary movement.
-But they hire a criminal who plans to kill them all, steal the gold, and blame in on a sea monster.
+During the Cuban revolution, anti-Castro forces try to remove a bunch of gold to fund a counterrevolutionary movement.
+But they hire a criminal who plans to kill them all, steal the gold, and blame it on a sea monster.
 There is an American spy on board.
 And wouldn’t you know it: there is an actual sea monster!

 This is a very funny film that Griffith supposedly wrote in three days.
 The original film was 63 minutes long.
 Another 12 minutes were added by Monte Hellman to make a TV version.
 The new material involves the spy’s communication with another spy (played by Hellman’s wife) and a song.
 Both versions are fine.

-Creatures From the Haunted Sea seems to be in the public domain.
-There is a good print on Archive.
-It is available alone and in many collections but as always: be extremely skeptical of public domain films sold commercially unless they explicitly state they have been remastered or otherwise feature good prints.
+Creature From the Haunted Sea has indeterminant copyright status.
+It is available alone and in many collections but be extremely skeptical of random commercial copies unless they explicitly state they have been remastered or otherwise feature good prints.

 2 May 2021